Voyage Across the 2HDM Type-II with Magellan: Data interpretation

 This feature is sketched in Fig.~\ref{fig:AZh_exclusion_current}.
 Nine different 2D projections of model parameters and observables are shown, where first the points excluded by the analysis (red) are drawn, and then non-excluded points (blue), indicating the region of the parameter space on 2D planes which are likely to be excluded, irrespective to the other hidden parameters.
 One could also choose to visualise the results in the opposite order, that is first the non-excluded points and then the excluded ones.
 In this way, the region of the parameter space tested by the specific experimental measurement at hand would stand out.
 The double option is implemented and shown on the \Magellan interactive webpage \cite{Magellan-Web}.

-From this subgroup of possible parameter spaces, one can already conclude that the low $\tan\beta$ region is the one being tested, i.e., $\tan\beta\le$ 5 (\cf the (\cba, \tb) plane).
+From this subgroup of possible parameter spaces, one can already conclude that the low $\tan\beta$ region is the one being tested by the ATLAS analysis at the 13 TeV LHC~\cite{ATLAS_AZh}, i.e., $\tan\beta\le$ 5 (\cf the (\cba, \tb) plane).
 There the range $\cos (\beta - \alpha)\ge$ 0.5 is almost excluded for all $\mA$ masses (c.f. the (\cba, \mA) projection).
 Thus, even if initially one built a colourless scatter plot of the ${pp\rightarrow A\rightarrow Zh\rightarrow Zb\bar b}$ rate as a function of $\mA$, with no information on the $\cos (\beta - \alpha)$ value of the individual points, the projection feature could shed light on the range of $\cba$ and $\tanb$ that one is testing.
+Of course, higher luminosities could be sensitive to larger values of $\tan\beta$ and smaller values of $\cos (\beta - \alpha)$, thus extending the search of new physics in particular in the wrong-sign region.

 Also, by looking at the top-right plot showing the value of the width of the CP-odd Higgs over its mass as a function of $\cba$, one can see that the present analysis covers a parameter space up to where $\Gamma_A/M_A\le 11\%$.
 But the possible values of this ratio extend up to $\Gamma_A/M_A\simeq 25\%$.
 This would imply that future experimental analyses should stop relying on the pure narrow width approximation and diversify their approach to include the search for wider resonances.